 I can wait to see if I need a lawyer down the road.

 Fact: Ontario allows you up to two years from the time of the incident to file a lawsuit.
 But there are numerous other timelines and deadlines that go into a personal injury claim.
 Hiring a lawyer will ensure that your deadlines, which can be vital to your case, will be met.
 Also, building a case takes time.
 Compiling evidence necessary to win a case is crucial and begins at the time of the incident.
 The more time that lapses the more chance that this evidence may disappear.
 Note: Once you accept insurance money, you forfeit your right to file for the same incident.
-A personal injury lawyer understands the standards for compensation and will ensure you receive the best settlement possible.
+A personal injury lawyer understands the standards for compensation and will ensure you receive the best settlement possible that can be secured in the unique circumstances of the case.

 Personal injury cases are frivolous and litigious.